-For the period 2014/15 to 2019/20 Council planned to have negative cash flow from its operating activities as it considered it was prudent to do so as it drew down on prior year's surpluses and reserves.
-Due to increased dividend payments from South Port New Zealand Limited and decreased operational expenditure, the actual cash flow from operating activities from 2014/15 to 2015/16 was better than what was planned.
-This underspending means that in each of those years, Council has had more cash from operating activities than what was planned.
+For the period 2017 to 2021 Council planned to have negative cash flow from its operating activities as it considered it was prudent to do so as it drew down on prior year's surpluses and reserves.

-In 2016/17 the actual cash flow from operating activities did not meet the benchmark.
+In 2017 the actual cash flow from operating activities did not meet the benchmark.
 This was due to lower than expected returns from managed funds, less receipts from customers, and greater than expected employee benefit costs.

-In 2017/18 and 2018/19 actual cash flow from operating activities met the benchmark due to higher receipts from customers and lower than expected payments to suppliers and employees.
+In 2018 and 2019 actual cash flow from operating activities met the benchmark due to higher receipts from customers and lower than expected payments to suppliers and employees.

-In 2019/20 the actual cash flow from operating activities did not meet the benchmark.
+In 2020 the actual cash flow from operating activities did not meet the benchmark.
 This was due to greater than expected payments to suppliers.